ehmiiz/pwshnotes/InAction/Notes.md

 ## Advanced Operators & Variables

-- The greatest challenge to any thinker is stating the problem in a way that will allow a solution.
+#### The greatest challenge to any thinker is stating the problem in a way that will allow a solution.

+- The Is & As operators are type operators, -is verifies specific types, -as converts a type, like a cast but more flexible since you can specify any string on runtime (instead of the fixed type that a cast provides).

+- -As returns null if cast fails

+Unary operators takes one argument, binary takes two

+Array slicing: $a = 1..10; $a = $a[0,2,3]

+Indexing the last element of an array: $a[-1]

+Format operator: -f, display a number as percentage: '{0:p}' -f .50

+PowerShell variables can be set read-only or constant using Set-Variable -Option

+## Flow control in scripts

+195 / 906